KrishJain256/Realtek-8723-Wifi-Drivers-for-Ubuntu/README.md

 If that does not help, I have no idea what is wrong.

 ***********************************************************************************************

-### Section for RTL8822BE and RTL8822CE

-The drivers for these devices are found in the rtw88 branch.
-To get the codes, you need to do the following:

-git clone http://github.com/lwfinger/rtlwifi_new.git -b rtw88
-cd rtlwifi_new
-make
-sudo make install

-When your kernel changes, then you need to do the following: cd ~/rtlwifi_new git pull make sudo make install

-Remember, this MUST be done whenever you get a new kernel - no exceptions.

 These drivers will not build for kernels older than 4.14.
 If you are using a kernel newer than 5.2, I suggest that you use the driver built into the kernel!